Metrist-Software/product-docs/vitepress/docs/monitors/metrist_azuread.md

     "name": "azuread",
     "run_type": "dll"
   },
-  "steps": [
+  "steps": [{
-    {
     "check_logical_name": "Authenticate",
-      "description": "This step attemps to retrieve an authentication token for a Client/Application."
+    "description": "This step attempts to retrieve an authentication token for a Client/Application."
-    },
-    {
+  }, {
     "check_logical_name": "WriteUser",
-      "description": "This step attemps to add a new user, randomly named, to the given domain."
+    "description": "This step attempts to add a new user, randomly named, to the given domain."
-    },
-    {
+  }, {
     "check_logical_name": "ReadUser",
-      "description": "This step attemps to retrieve the user account created in a previous step."
+    "description": "This step attempts to retrieve the user account created in a previous step."
-    },
-    {
+  }, {
     "check_logical_name": "DeleteUser",
-      "description": "This step attemps to delete the user account created in a previous step."
+    "description": "This step attempts to delete the user account created in a previous step."
-    }
-  ]
+  }]
 }
 ```